Section 72 of the Constitution of Urabba Parks

 Relevant notes from the explanatory memorandum

 198. This section, like the corresponding section of the Australian Constitution, provides for the appointment and remuneration of judicial officers (members of the Court of Directors and other courts the Parliament creates), and provides for their vacancy and removal by the Manager‑General in Council, on an address agreed to by a three-fifths majority of the members of each House of the Parliament in the same session, praying for such removal on the grounds of proved misbehaviour or incapacity.
-Members are appointed upon presentation of the holder of service membership having rights to appoint to the body to which the person is to be appointed a judicial officer.
+Members are appointed upon presentation of the holder of service membership having rights to appoint to the body to which the person is to be appointed a judicial officer of which may be redeemed for no consideration upon removal for misbehaviour.
 It is intended the presenter would the judicial officer themselves, however the presenter could be a partnership of which the judicial officer is partner or a company carrying on a professional practice of the judicial officer.
 Appointing judicial officers on the presentation of the member ensures the independence of judiciary, but especially the Directors of the Court; the presenter is the only relevant member who may vote in relation to the removal of a judicial director who is a Director.

 199. Judicial officers are remunerated by way of a presentation fee set by the Parliament, which is invoiced by the presenter to the Founder in Right of Urabba Parks.
 Having the remuneration by way of a presentation fee rather than a salary balances the rule against the reduction in remuneration (important to the independence of the judiciary) and other cash flow requirements of Government.
 It is intended that the presentation fee is set at a level that reflects the responsibility of judicial officers and which is sustainable in relation to the cash flow requirements of Government.

 200. The maximum age for a judicial officer, unless the Parliament otherwise provides, is 72 (subsection (6)).